matthieucabos/Matrix_lib-v2.0/README.md

  Documentation
  -------------

- The help documentation may be found using index.html or with the associated download link You have to generate it using the command:
+ The help documentation may be found using index.html or with the associated download link.
+ You can use the Dependencies graph as Documentation summary for a better Understanding of the document.
+ You have to generate it using the command:

  make html